The Complete Setup Guide for the Sony a1

 120p – Offering the ability to more dramatically slow down a clip if it is shot at 120fps.

-When it comes to the “Record Settings”, this is where you choose the quality, bitrate, and color options found within your video.
+With “Record Settings,” this is where you choose the quality, bitrate, and color options found within your video.
 The larger the bitrate, color pallet, and quality, the larger the video file size.
-For example, with 8k video selected, you can choose: 400M 4:2:0 10bit
+For example, with 8k video selected, you can choose 400M 4:2:0 10bit

 The first part (400m) stands for the bit rate.
-The higher the rate, the larger the file size and the higher the quality of the video.
-Next, we focus on chroma subsampling which refers to how much color information is recorded at the pixel level, in this case, 4:2:0.
-The higher the numbers the more color information is recorded, so 4:2:2 is better than 4:2:0 for example.
+The higher the rate, the larger the file size and the higher the video quality.
+Next, we focus on chroma subsampling, which refers to how much color information is recorded at the pixel level, in this case, 4:2:0.
+The higher the numbers, the more color information is recorded, so 4:2:2 is better than 4:2:0, for example.
 Lastly, we have bit-depth, in this case, 10bit.
-With the Sony a1, you only have two options with some of the video modes, 8-bit and 10-bit, which again has to do with color.
-A 10bit video can display 1.07 billion colors where an 8bit video is limited to 16.7 million.
-When I am shooting important scenes that I know I want pull every last bit of detail out of a shot, I will choose a high bit rate, try to shoot in 4:2:2 when possible, and select 10bit.
-These videos will be large, but worth it in my mind.
+With the Sony a1, you only have two options with some video modes, 8-bit and 10-bit, which again concerns color.
+A 10-bit video can display 1.07 billion colors, whereas an 8-bit video is limited to 16.7 million.
+When I am shooting essential scenes that I know I want to pull every last bit of detail out of a shot, I will choose a high bit rate, try to shoot in 4:2:2 when possible, and select 10bit.
+These videos will be large but worth it in my mind.

 These settings can be found in the “Shooting” menu tab, under the “1: Image Quality” section in “Movie Settings”.